bstascavage/ff6wc-stats/.github/pull_request_template.md

 ## Submission Checklist

 - [ ] Have you run and tested the application locally?
-- [ ] If tested locally, did you test with an adaquete amount of sample data?
+- [ ] If tested locally, did you test with an adaquate amount of sample data?
 - [ ] Did you run `pre-commit` or `task validate`?

 ## Changes